PraxiumLearningFoundation/.github/profile/README.md

 ## 📚 Vision & Values
 Our vision is to foster unity and freedom for all.
 We believe in the potential for humanity to peacefully co-exist with the larger, natural world.
 Our values for transcendence include:
 - **Peace:** All have resources to safely mediate conflict and arrive at consensus
-- **Justice:** All have purpose to solve problems of inequity and injustice in communities
+- **Justice:** All have support to solve problems of inequity and injustice in communities
-- **Equality:** All have access and opportunity to flourish in balance
+- **Equality:** All have access and opportunity to flourish with spiritual balance

 ---